oroinc/documentation/backend/api/actions.rst

 -  **getConfigSections()** - Retrieves names of all requested |configuration sections|.
 -  **hasConfig()** - Checks whether a configuration of an entity exists.
 -  **getConfig()** - Retrieves a |configuration of an entity|.
 -  **setConfig(config)** - Sets a custom configuration of an entity.
-This method can be used to completely override the default configuration of an entity.
+This method can be used to override the default configuration of an entity completely.
 -  **hasConfigOfFilters(initialize)** - Checks whether an entity has a configuration of filters.
 -  **getConfigOfFilters()** - Retrieves a |configuration of filters| for an entity.
 -  **setConfigOfFilters(config)** - Sets a custom configuration of filters.
-This method can be used to completely override the default configuration of filters.
+This method can be used to override the default configuration of filters completely.
 -  **hasConfigOfSorters(initialize)** - Checks whether an entity has a configuration of sorters.
 -  **getConfigOfSorters()** - Retrieves a |configuration of sorters| for an entity.
 -  **setConfigOfSorters(config)** - Sets a custom configuration of sorters.
-This method can be used to completely override the default configuration of sorters.
+This method can be used to override the default configuration of sorters completely.
 -  **hasConfigOf(configSection, initialize)** - Checks whether a configuration of the given section exists.
 -  **getConfigOf(configSection)** - Retrieves a configuration from the given section.
 -  **setConfigOf(configSection, config)** - Sets a configuration for the given section.
-This method can be used to completely override the default configuration for the given section.
+This method can be used to override the default configuration for the given section completely.

-Entity metadata related methods:
+Entity metadata-related methods:

 -  **hasIdentifierFields()** - Checks whether metadata of an entity has at least one identifier field.
 -  **getMetadataExtras()** - Retrieves a list of |requests for additional metadata info|.